Neko 0.9.99

 (except for contains

-These are the default rules in Emacs' Fortran mode, an example is given below, additional information on the Emacs' Fortran mode can be found at https://emacsdocs.org.
+These are the default rules in Emacs' Fortran mode, an example is given below, additional information on the Emacs' Fortran mode can be found at https://emacsdocs.org and the full formatting script for emacs can be found at the Emacs' GitHub.

 For portability reasons, it is essential to only use data type kinds defined in num_types.f90 and avoid legacy constructs like real*8